kubernetes-retired/service-catalog/deploy/catalog/README.md

 - `registry`: Container registry with Service Catalog images; optional; defaults to unset
-- `namespace`: A Kubernetes namespace to use for deployment of this chart into k8s; optional; defaults to `default`
 - `version`: Version of Service Catalog (container images) to deploy; optional;
   defaults to `latest`
 - `apiServerVersion`: The version of the API server image to deploy; optional;